kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 nav_order: 42
 ---

-# Connection & querying
+# Connection and Querying

-To issue a query, you need to create a connection with a database pointer.
+To issue a query, you need to create a connection using a pointer to a [Database](database.md) instance.
+You can use connections to execute queries, ddl statements, begin/commit/rollback transactions.
+You can construct multiple connections that point to the same `Database` instance and issue parallel queries through these connections concurrently.

 ## Example
 ```